 Suffolk University offers Ram Academy as an extended transition program for new first-year students after they have completed orientation.
-Each Ram Academy is tailored to a different segment of the student experience...leadership, multiculturalism & social justice, service & community engagement, and Boston arts and culture.
+Each Ram Academy is tailored to a different segment of the student experience...leadership, multiculturalism & social justice, Boston's arts & culture community, and service & community engagement.

 Ram Academy is a unique way to learn more, go further, & really connect with the Suffolk experience...while having the most fun possible with other new Rams.

 Ram Academy participants will:

 - Be provided with an opportunity to make friends with other incoming first-year students who share similar interests